mssqlserver/redmine/README.md

 This project is about running redmine on Docker using a Linux-Version of Microsoft SQL-Server Express 2019

 The concept:
-- use Microsoft SQL-Server 2019 running on linux (this version "only" needs 2 GB RAM)
+- Microsoft SQL-Server 2019 running on linux (this version "only" needs 2 GB RAM)
-- be secure, robust and lightweight - using Alpine-Linux https://alpinelinux.org/ (Alpine takes only 5 MB!!!)
+- secure, robust and lightweight - using Alpine-Linux https://alpinelinux.org/ (Alpine takes only 5 MB!!!)
-- using a CMS-Plugin redmine is pre-configured to act like a real website
+- CMS-Plugin redmine is pre-configured to act like a real website
+- accessing the database using tools like "Microsoft SQL Server Management Studio"

 More information:
 https://hub.docker.com/r/mssqlserver/redmine